Guide to getting a loan with bad credit.

 Like accessing an overdraft with bad credit, getting a credit card is difficult too.
 In the instances where you have little credit history, applying for a credit card with a low credit limit is a possibility and can actually help improve your credit score in the long term too.
 If your bad credit rating is a result of missed payments, trying to apply for a credit card with a low limit could also be the answer.
 But be aware that any rejected applications can also affect your credit history if a hard credit search is performed.

 Getting a loan with a bad credit history.

 Getting a loan with a bad credit score is tricky as your poor credit rating will be a result of missed payments – making you less creditworthy in the eyes of lenders.
 It’s not impossible, however.
-You can access payday loans or emergency loans with short-term lenders through brokers like ourselves.
-Our lenders still run affordability and credit checks to ensure that you are still an eligible candidate.
-We want to ensure that you can pay back your loan, without making any debt situation worse.
+You can access payday loans or emergency loans with short-term lenders through brokers.
+Our broker partner’s lenders still run affordability and credit checks to ensure that you are still an eligible candidate.
+They want to ensure that you can pay back your loan, without making any debt situation worse.

 Bad credit loans eligibility criteria